tchanda90/AnnotationTool/README.md

 # AnnotationTool

-#### Annotation Tool for detecting artefacts in the ISIG database images.
+#### Annotation Tool for detecting artifacts in the ISIG database images.

 # Run